 I summoned the inhabitant to the door.

-A man opened and I, with my youngest son in tow, gave the man who is now standing in the doorway, an extended nonverbal, non-gestured gaze.
+A man opened and I, with my youngest son in tow, gave the man who is now standing in the doorway, an extended nonverbal and non-gestured gaze.

-My search for redress was at its climax.
+My search for revenge was at its climax.